pratham-agarwalla/DATA-VISUALISATION-USING-PYTHON/README.md

 Data\_Visualization\_Using\_Python

 -----
-The aim of this project is to collect, manipulate, visualize and analyze data taken from Kaggle.
+The aim of this project is to collect, manipulate, visualize and analyze data about various Indian Cities taken from Kaggle.

 Libraries used: -